 However, Pastor Adane realized that 90 to 95 percent of the prisoners were illiterate and couldn't learn about Jesus in that form.
 So he trained eight prisoners in how to communicate the curriculum orally.
 He drew diagrams in the dirt (with no paper or Bibles), and created hand gestures.

-The discipleship material Pastor Adane used was brought to Ethiopia in 2000 by Byron and Lin Smith, American Campus Crusade for Christ staff members.
+The discipleship material Pastor Adane used was brought to Ethiopia in 2000 by Byron and Lin Smith, American Cru staff members.